steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 1. Design the visual styling of your submersible cockpit
 1. Create on-screen digital user experience instruments that effectively communicate critical vehicle information
 1. Build physical control set (buttons, joysticks, etc.) to drive the submarine that provide an intuitive piloting experience
-1. User Start Guide as needed
+1. Write and Design a User Start Guide (Printed, PDF, or interactive)
 1. Test with real people
 1. Write up and present design, process, and findings